2018 Outlook – More States Vote

 Medicinal users can purchase cannabis and anyone can grow, own and consume weed in restricted amounts but it’s still illegal to buy or sell it.
 The regulatory system is scheduled to be established by July 1, seven months later than the original date that retailers had been scheduled to open.

-The state blew the deadline to develop regulations for selling recreational marijuana and then put a moratorium on sales until February.
+The state blew the deadline to develop regulations for selling recreational cannabis and then put a moratorium on sales until February.
 Approval for recreational use is expected by mid 2018.

 VOTERS FACE REFERENDUMS FOR MEDICINAL OR RECREATIONAL USE OR BOTH.